AGyselman/Bankist-App/README.md

 1. Good knowledge of JavaScript **functions** and **DOM manipulation**

-## Below a gif allowing to realize the design and how the game works
+## Below a gif allowing to realize the design and how the app works

 ![](./asset/images/Bankist.gif)